December 9, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under GFCI Circuit Breaker

 Understanding Hot Tub GFCI Circuit Breakers

-- and then one white wire molded into the breaker (ground).
+- The GFCI breaker had two slots for the 2 black lines and one slot for the neutral(white) and then one white wire molded into the breaker (ground).

-- When I set the breaker it stays for about 5 seconds and then trips.
+- I attached the molded white to the neutral bus in the main panel.
+When I set the breaker it stays for about 5 seconds and then trips.

 Dave’s Reply:

-Thanks for your electrical question Mike.
+Thanks for your electrical wiring question Mike.

-Hot Tub Wiring and GFCI Circuit Breakers
+Wiring a Hot Tub GFCI Circuit Breaker

-- Mike, double check your wiring at the hot tub specifically the connections for the neutral and the ground
+- Mike, double check your wiring at the hot tub specifically the connections for the neutral and the ground.

-- The hot tub circuit requires a separate neutral and a separate ground wire
+- The hot tub circuit requires a separate neutral and a separate ground wire.

-- The neutral wire and the ground wire cannot be attached to the same terminal
+- The neutral wire and the ground wire cannot be attached to the same terminal.

-- The GFCI circuit breaker is very sensitive and will trip if the wiring is not connected properly
+- The GFCI circuit breaker is very sensitive and will trip if the wiring is not connected properly.

-- Check the hot tub wiring and the installation
+- Check the hot tub wiring and the installation.

-- Make sure the electrical connections are according to the GFCI circuit breaker requirements
+- Make sure the electrical connections are according to the GFCI circuit breaker requirements.

 Hot Tub Wiring